 Q: Who will contact me?

-A: Mariska Obedzinski, or her staff (likely Nick Bauer, Desiree Delavega or Sarah Nossaman), and Gregg Horton , or his staff (likely Aaron Johnson), will contact you for fish monitoring activities.
-Ben White, or his staff, may contact you with fish stocking requests.
-Derek Acomb, or his staff, may contact you for fish rescues, broodstock collection, or habitat assessment.
+A: Mariska Obedzinski (UC), or her staff, and Gregg Horton (Sonoma Water), or his staff, will contact you for fish and habitat monitoring activities.
+Derek Acomb (CDFW), or his staff, may contact you for fish rescues or habitat assessment.